Tummy Tuck Recovery

 An increasingly large amount of patients now opt for Tummy Tuck Liposuction procedures.
 The other advantage of using this method is that often less skin needs to be lifted and on the upper stomach this means less risk to the blood supply of the skin.
-If your looking to remove fat from the face, get a free consultation at Melbourne Tummy Tuck Liposuction clinic with Dr Lanzer.
+If your looking to remove fat from the face, get a free no-obligation consultation at Melbourne Tummy Tuck Liposuction clinic with Dr Lanzer.

 When Do Patients Choose A Tummy Tuck?

 The large majority of patients choose a tummy tuck when they have lost a lot of weight.
 Because of this weight loss, they are often left with lots of excess skin, but also some persistent excess fats that they cannot seem to shift despite a healthy diet and exercise routine.
 In some cases, the patient also has separated abdominal muscles, which can cause general health issues such as lower back pain.
 A tummy tuck can use a reconstructive technique to restore those muscles, but also remove the excess skin, fat, and in some cases reposition the belly button.

 There are different types of tummy tucks currently executed in Australia.
 There is the mini tummy tuck, which involves removal of skin and fat underneath the lower abdomen.
 However, there is also the extended tummy tuck, which focuses on the entire abdomen.